-One of the oldest churches in Satu Mare, serving the Reformed community, and located in the historical center of the city.
+One of the oldest churches in Satu Mare, serving the Reformed community and located in the historical centre of the city.
 The bell of the church was cast in 1633 and it’s the oldest in Satu Mare.
 Built between 1793 and 1802, the Chains Church takes its nickname from the pillar-mounted forged chains that surround it.

 The Firemen’s Tower

 The 47-meter-tall tower was built in 1904 based on the designs of architect Ferencz Dittler.
 At the base, the structure is rectangular, but after the first ten meters, it turns into a cylinder that is capped by an observation platform.
 As the name implies, the tower was used as a spotting point by Satu Mare’s fire squad.
 Visitors can enter the building and climb the tower for a spectacular view of the city.

 Erected in the Moorish architectural style at the end of the 19th century.
 Located on Decebal Street, the synagogue is often used as a concert hall, after being closed for several years for restoration.